1. Meeting People in Austria

 "We live 2 tram stops away from Wilhelminenspital der Stadt Wien (socialized health care).
 The emergency services there are excellent.
 I spent 6 months in the hospital and my time there, and care, has been excellent compared to the US hospitals, where it is about how are you going to pay for your care.
 In Vienna, it is focused on how can we help you get better," described one expat living in Vienna.

-Expats in Austria interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
+Expats living in Austria interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.

 4. Learning the Language